OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/fa/earnings.md

 ---
 title: earnings
-description: This site provides an extensive guide to retrieving earnings data of any stock ticker using the OpenBB Terminal.
+description: "This site provides an extensive guide to retrieving earnings data of" any stock ticker using the OpenBB Terminal.
 The page includes detailed parameters descriptions and practical examples.
 keywords: